The World (film): Plot

-At Beijing World Park, performer Tao (Zhao Tao) is visited by her ex-boyfriend en route to Ulan Batur.
+At Beijing World Park, performer Tao (Zhao Tao) is visited by her ex-boyfriend en route to Ulaanbaatar.
 Her boyfriend Taisheng, a security guard, meets them and insists on driving him to the Beijing railway station.
 Taisheng, frustrated that Tao refuses to have sex with him, is also busy with fellow migrants from his home province of Shanxi.
 Chen Zhijun is an introverted childhood friend of Taisheng's who has just arrived at the park; he eventually becomes a construction worker.

 Tao, meanwhile, meets Anna, one of the World Park's Russian performers.
 Though Anna speaks no Chinese, and Tao no Russian, the two become unlikely friends.
-Anna confesses to Tao that she will quit her job and implies that she must prostitute herself in order to make enough money to see her sister, also in Ulan Batur.
+Anna confesses to Tao that she will quit her job and implies that she must prostitute herself in order to make enough money to see her sister, also in Ulaanbaatar.
 Later, Tao runs into Anna and it is clear that she has indeed become a prostitute.
 Anna runs away and Tao cries.
 Meanwhile, Taisheng is asked by an associate to drive a woman named Qun to Taiyuan so she can deal with her gambling brother, and he eventually becomes attracted to her.
 The two often meet at her clothing shop, where she tells him about her husband who left for France years ago.
 Since, she has tried with some difficulty to obtain a visa to join him.
 Though he pursues her, Qun rejects him.